 Automate the partner onboarding process

-To tackle the challenges of manual onboarding, enterprises use a purpose-built data integration tool to build data pipelines to ingest, validate, and manage all of the incoming vendor data and files.
+To tackle the challenges of manual partner onboarding, enterprises use a purpose-built data integration tool to build data pipelines to ingest, validate, and manage all of the incoming vendor data and files.

 With an end-to-end data integration platform, businesses can build an automated partner onboarding data framework that can integrate all the new vendors and suppliers without writing long SQL scripts.
 This saves the company from challenging and diverse integrations, thanks to the native connectivity to data sources.